ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_hex_edits/battle_hex_edits.md

   | **Diamond/Pearl**        | `05 21 AB F6` |
 </details>

-A frozen Pokémon has a **20%** of being thawed out on each of its turns in Gen IV.
+A frozen Pokémon has a **20%** chance of being thawed out on each of its turns in Gen IV.
 The battle logic calculates this chance through the following process:
 1. Divide a random number by an explicitly defined value, in this case **5**
 2. Compare the remainder to 0
 3. If the remainder is not equal to 0, the Pokémon remains frozen